Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: Numerical Experiments

 \subsection{Application to Empirical Data}

-In a recent publication, several of us applied the {\sc Path-Core} and {\sc Core-Score} algorithms for detecting core--periphery structure in a variety of real-world networks.
-In the present paper, we use our various methods on a few empirical data sets.
+In a recent publication \cite{corePerApp}, a subset of us applied the {\sc Path-Core} and {\sc Core-Score} algorithms for detecting core--periphery structure in a variety of real-world networks.
+In the present paper, we use our various methods on a few other empirical data sets.

 We consider four examples of social networks using all of the methods that we have discussed for detecting core--periphery structure.
 The first two graphs are publicly-available networks of network scientists from 2006 (NNS2006) \cite{New06} and 2010 (NNS2010) \cite{MapGenerator} with 379 and 552 vertices, respectively, in their largest connected components (LCCs).
 Reference \cite{puckmason} considered core--periphery structure in both of these networks.
 The vertices are scholars (predominantly from physics) who study network science, and the weight of each (undirected) edge represents the strength of a coauthorship relationship.
 (See the original references for additional discussion of these networks and for more details about the weights, which are not necessarily defined in the same way in the two networks.)
-The other two networks are two universities (Caltech and Reed College) from the Facebook100 data set \cite{mason13,FacebookData}, which consists of a single-time snapshot from the online social network Facebook in September 2005 for each of 100 universities in the United States.
+The other two networks are two universities (Caltech and Reed College) from the Facebook100 data set \cite{mason13,FacebookData}, which consists of a single-time snapshot from the online social network Facebook in autumn 2005 for each of 100 universities in the United States.
 Caltech has 762 vertices in its LCC, and Reed has 962 vertices in its LCC.